jasonhancock/amproxy/README.md

 In the example above, my_public_key is authorized for metric1 and metric2 and uses the `my_secret_key` private key.

+If the AUTH_FILE is updated on disk, it will automatically get reloaded within 60 seconds.

 ## Protocol

 Messages going over the wire are in the form: